cew4pf/DS5001_Final_Project/README.md

 ### **Files**

+**Purpose**: A description of each of the files found on this GitHub repository and/or on UVA Box.
+The cases in which files are hosted on only one or the other have been specified below.
+However, all of the elements necessary to recreate the original analysis are located on GitHub.

 **DS_5001_Project_Sources.pdf**: complete list of sources (from class and online) used for coding and research purposes

 **Dickens**: folder containing 50 works of Dickens curated from [Project Gutenberg](https://www.gutenberg.org/ebooks/58157)